Sing jazz 1

 By the end of this course you should be able to...

 - enjoy an expanded vocal range, greater expertise and confidence

 - understand the value of listening and singing as a way of life

-- sing a group and solo, and organise your repertoire
+- research and organise your repertoire

 - understand and use the vocal qualities appropriate to jazz